 This will help you avoid online censorship and browse the Internet safely and anonymously.

-A VPN also allows you to fight online price discrimination, get rid of annoying ads, and stop ISP throttling.
+A VPN also allows you to fight online price discrimination, get rid of annoying ads, stop ISP throttling, and more.

-VPN and RDP: What’s Different And What’s Common
+VPN and RDP: What's Different And What's In Common

-When it comes to comparing VPN vs Remote Desktop, one should take into account the following 4 criteria:
+When comparing VPN vs. Remote Desktop, you should consider the following factors:

-When it comes to connecting to an outside device or a network, the first thing you have to focus on is security of your personal data, which mostly means proper encryption.
+The first thing you have to focus on before connecting to an outside device or a network is the security of your personal data, which mostly means proper encryption.

-The problem is when you connect to an outside device without solidly ciphering your online traffic, you leave yourself exposed to a bunch of vulnerabilities malicious actors can exploit.
+The problem is when you connect to it without solidly ciphering your online traffic, you leave yourself exposed to a bunch of vulnerabilities malicious actors can exploit.

 However, the encryption that an RDP provides is way less powerful than that of a VPN.